badmrfrosty/OpenSMTPD-book/src/chapters/3000_logging_tracing_reporting_statistics.md

-While the big picture lets you understand that a connection was accepted and that the client sent a "QUIT" command before submitting a message, it doesn't let you understand what happened in detail: did the client even see the banner ? did the client identifiy itself with HELO/EHLO ? did the client QUIT after looking at EHLO extensions offered on the server ?
+While the big picture lets you understand that a connection was accepted and that the client sent a "QUIT" command before submitting a message, it doesn't let you understand what happened in detail: did the client even see the banner ? did the client identify itself with HELO/EHLO ? did the client QUIT after looking at EHLO extensions offered on the server ?

 To deal with these cases,
-OpenSMTPD provides a tracing mechanism which can be temporarily enabled for a subystem so it can log very detailed informations.
+OpenSMTPD provides a tracing mechanism which can be temporarily enabled for a subsystem so it can log very detailed informations.
 For the log lines above, enabling the SMTP tracing could have highlighted that the client sent a QUIT right after the banner:

 ```